 It may sound obvious but is the email address one you recognise?
 Take a look at the domain name, if it varies slightly from the usual then think spam.

-Often cyber criminals will try to mirror official websites by setting up dummy accounts, hoping to dupe the recipients into providing data and/or money.
+Often cybercriminals will try to mirror official websites by setting up dummy accounts, hoping to dupe the recipients into providing data and/or money.

 What info are they providing you with?

-Even a sophisticated email won’t likely have used your full name or provided an account number or other specific details, so if your team receives an email from an unrecognised account which doesn’t feel right, remember a genuine email will likely use specific details (think full name, customer orders, PO numbers etc.)
+Even a sophisticated email won’t likely have used your full name or provided an account number or other specific details, so if your team receives an email from an unrecognised account that doesn’t feel right, remember a genuine email will likely use specific details (think full name, customer orders, PO numbers etc.)

 Does the email in question visually match the emails you’ve had from a company previously?
 If not, approach with caution.

 Phishing emails could replicate the look and feel of a big brand (such as a bank or major corporate) but they’re unlikely to get it right.
-If it’s not a polished looking piece of email marketing, be wary.
+If it’s not a polished-looking piece of email marketing, be wary.

-Generally speaking, phishing emails aren’t always the most well written pieces of content.
+Generally speaking, phishing emails aren’t always the most well-written pieces of content.
 If the text doesn’t read well, is littered with punctuation mistakes or spelling errors or something just doesn’t add up then this is something any IT department would want to be made aware of.